 Acquiring, implementing, and managing an enterprise software solution is a significant investment.
 Decision-makers must understand what costs could be incurred over the useful life of the product to forecast the ROI of different solutions accurately.
 While many of the most common considerations have been covered here, there could be others depending upon whether you have chosen a hybrid solution or other factors particular to your preferred implementation.

 Your software security is one aspect of your enterprise solution that doesn’t have to break the bank or require advanced math to compute the cost.
 SOOS offers an easy-to-integrate software composition analysis solution for open-source software to scan for new dependencies, vulnerabilities, and unwanted license types.
 It also simplifies completing compliance worksheets and generating SBOMs.
-This comprehensive solution is offered at a $99 flat rate.

 Preventing security vulnerabilities requires the awareness that they exist.
 That means continually scanning to uncover them.
 To learn more about what SOOS can do for you, visit us online today.